-Just to make check, my mom called them to get a 3 yr old cat declawed and the receptionist asked, “Do you want to do all four or just the front two?”
+Just to make check, our exec. director called them to get a cost for a 3 yr old cat declaw and the receptionist asked, “Do you want to do all four or just the front two?”

 She asked if there are any negative consequences and asked about how they perform the declaws.